Checkmate: King and two bishops

-The two bishops checkmate is the checkmate of a lone king by the opponent's two bishops and king.
+The two bishops mate is the checkmate of a bare king by the opponent's two bishops and king.
 (Note: "Against one knight or one bishop the defender cannot lose even if he wants to.")

-The superior side is able to the lone king into a corner and using the two bishops and king collaboratively.
+The superior side is able to the bare king into a corner and using the two bishops and king collaboratively.
 The only stipulation is that the two bishops must move on opposite-colored squares.
 (Note: Only an underpromotion can result in bishops on same-colored squares.)
 Accomplishing the mate requires a maximum of 19 moves.